 11. This Is Not a Tourist Attraction

-I can't say this clearly enough.
+Hold onto this one.
 Don't wander into residential areas.
 Don't photograph people without asking.
 Don't treat the Matrimandir like a selfie backdrop.
-Auroville's residents live and work here.
-Approach with the same respect you'd show visiting someone's home.
+Auroville's residents live and work here — approach with the same respect you'd bring to someone's home.

 12. Dress Modestly

-Particularly at the Matrimandir and community spaces.
-Shoulders and knees covered.
-White clothing for the inner chamber.
-Casual is fine everywhere else but beachwear outside the beach isn't.
+Especially at the Matrimandir and community spaces: shoulders and knees covered, white clothing for the inner chamber.
+Casual works everywhere else, but beachwear stays at the beach.

 13. Alcohol Is Discouraged

-Not banned, but strongly discouraged.
-You won't find a bar in Auroville.
-If you want a drink, ride to Puducherry (10 km).
-The community's vibe is intentionally sober and reflective.
+Not banned, but strongly discouraged — you won't find a bar anywhere in Auroville.
+If you want a drink, ride the 10 km to Puducherry.
+The community's vibe is intentionally sober and reflective, and it's part of the draw.

 Experiences